Funding Our Future

 How is DART governed?

 DART is represented by a board of 12 Commissioners, one from each member government we serve.
-Each Commissioner is an elected official from each member government.
+Each Commissioner is an elected official from their member government.
 The DART Commission is a volunteer group that sets policy and oversees DART’s budget.
 DART’s staff manages and carries out system planning and day-to-day operations.
 Learn more.

 How is DART funded?